What the One Big Beautiful Bill Act means for charitable giving

 The ability to deduct cash gifts to public charities up to 60% of your AGI is here to stay.

-What this means for you: This higher limit (up from the historical 50% cap) gives donors more flexibility to make and fully deduct large cash gifts in a single year.
-Keep in mind, the 60% limit applies to public charities, including DAFs, while cash donations to private foundations remain capped at 30% of your AGI.
+What this means for you: This higher limit (up from the historical 50% cap) gives you more flexibility to make and fully deduct large cash gifts in a single year.
+Keep in mind, the 60% limit applies to public charities, including DAFs; cash donations to private foundations remain capped at 30%.

 Moves to consider: